1Busayo/nodejs_blockchain/README.md

-Using NodeJs to develop blockchain models

-npm i to install
+Using NodeJs to develop blockchain nodes npm i to install

 npm start to run